TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-customerinitated-vm-reboot.md

 The reboot was triggered by an authorized user or process from either the Azure Portal or from Azure Resource Manager interfaces.
 As a result, your VM was rebooted.
 RDP connections to the VM, or requests to any other services running inside the VM, could have failed during this time.<br>

+## **Recommended Steps**

-Microsoft Azure also provides access to resource health and troubleshooting information in the Azure Portal.<br>
+* Microsoft Azure also provides access to resource health and troubleshooting information in the Azure Portal

-To learn more about Azure Resource Health, see [Understand and use Resource Health Center to troubleshoot this scenario in the future](https://docs.microsoft.com/azure/resource-health/resource-health-overview).
+* To learn more about Azure Resource Health, see [Understand and use Resource Health Center to troubleshoot this scenario in the future](https://docs.microsoft.com/azure/resource-health/resource-health-overview)

-To understand more about the user-initiated reboot, refer to [Understand a system reboot for Azure VM](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/understand-vm-reboot#user-initiated-reboot-or-shutdown-actions)
+* To understand more about the user-initiated reboot, refer to [Understand a system reboot for Azure VM](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/understand-vm-reboot#user-initiated-reboot-or-shutdown-actions)